NDTV

+New Delhi Television Ltd (NDTV) is an Indian news media company focusing on broadcast and digital news publication.
+It was founded in 1984 by economist Prannoy Roy and journalist Radhika Roy.

-NDTV was founded in 1984, by economist Prannoy Roy and journalist Radhika Roy, a husband and wife duo from the city of Kolkata.
-It began as a production house for news segments, contracted by the public broadcaster Doordarshan and international satellite channels when television broadcasting was a state monopoly, and transitioned into the first independent news network in India.
+NDTV began as a production house for news segments, contracted by the public broadcaster Doordarshan and international satellite channels when television broadcasting was a state monopoly, and transitioned into India's first independent news network.
 The company launched the first 24x7 news channel in partnership with Star India in 1998.
+In 2003, it became an independent broadcasting network with the simultaneous launch of the Hindi and English language news channels NDTV India and NDTV 24x7.